kylerlittle/sturdy-octo-adventure/source/_posts/SSH-for-Raspberry-Pi.md

 {% endcodeblock %}

 ### 6. Restrict SSH Auth to Key Pair Authentication
-Lastly, after SSHing into your Pi, modify the SSH configuration again and restart the service.
+Lastly, after SSHing into your Pi, modify the SSH configuration again to disable other formes of authentication and explicitly enable Key Pair authentication.
+Then, restart the service.

 {% codeblock lang:bash line_number:false %}
 sudo nano /etc/ssh/sshd_config

-# Disable other forms of authentication
+{% endcodeblock %}

+Then change the following lines of text:
+{% codeblock line_number:false %}
 PasswordAuthentication no
 ChallengeResponseAuthentication no
 KbdInteractiveAuthentication no
 UsePAM no

-# Disable root login for extra security
 PermitRootLogin no

-# Explicitly enable public key authentication
 PubkeyAuthentication yes

-# I saved and exited, then restarted ssh using the command below
+{% endcodeblock %}
+Save, and exit.
+{% codeblock lang:bash line_number:false %}
 service ssh restart
 {% endcodeblock %}